ivictorborges/ivictorborges/README.md

 - On About section, has some technologies that I already learned on @tryber !
 - I always be able to learn more and more, I'm passionate for new challenges !
 - I like to play e-games and a lot of other sports ... love animals, the nature and all of good things that we could learn !
-- For me, the most important on human relations is, help each other and, make us envolve !
+- For me, the most important on human relations is, help each other and, make us evolve !

 ## About :